CharlesSS07/variational-diffusion-models/README.md

 This implementation should match the
 [official one](https://github.com/google-research/vdm) in JAX.
 However, the purpose is mainly educational and the focus is on simplicity.
-So far, the repo only includes CIFAR10, and variance minimization with the $\gamma_{\eta}$ network (see Appendix `I.2` in the paper) is not implemented (it's only used for CIFAR10 *with augmentations* and, according to the paper, it does not have a significant impact).
+So far, the repo only includes CIFAR10, CelebA, and variance minimization with the $\gamma_{\eta}$ network (see Appendix `I.2` in the paper) is not implemented (it's only used for CIFAR10 *with augmentations* and, according to the paper, it does not have a significant impact).